brettz9/httpquery/README.md

 not depend on the content creator being themselves a developer for this functionality to be made available to users.

-Other possible uses may include selective spidering.

 See the todos for more future goals for the project.

 FAQ
 ====
-* Why require headers rather than GET-friendly bookmarkable/shareable request parameters?* - I wanted the protocol to be able to overlay any dynamic as well as static system which might already be using its own request parameters.
+* *Why require headers rather than GET-friendly bookmarkable/shareable request parameters?* - I wanted the protocol to be able to overlay any dynamic as well as static system which might already be using its own request parameters.

+* *If I generate my data dynamically (e.g., because I have files too large to be efficiently queried against a static file), how is the protocol still useful?* - The query mechanism and API will still be reusable by local apps (or remote ones such as the Firefox add-on if the server is enabled in a manner like the included Node server), code libraries, etc., even if you do not wish to restrict yourself to static files.
+For example, even though your API might filter the raw data as it is, an HTTPQuery could be allowed to run on top of that filtered data.

+* *Why not use OData?* - While OData has pioneered work in this direction, it is hoped that this simple protocol will gain support and allow piecemeal selection of content in a manner reusable by servers and clients with an absolutely bare minimum of effort by content creators (and even implementers).

 Informal, tentative specification for HTTP Query headers
 ===========================================